Protecting the Rights of Injured Clients

 Raleigh Truck Accident Attorneys

-At Hyland, Padilla & Fowler, PLLC, we represent clients who have been catastrophically injured in large truck accidents seek the fair compensation they are owed.
-We also represent families who have lost loved ones in fatal truck accidents file wrongful death claims against liable parties.
-If you believe you may have a case, reach out to our team right away to request a free consultation with one of our Raleigh truck accident lawyers.
+At Hyland, Padilla & Fowler, PLLC, we represent clients who have been catastrophically injured in large truck accidents as they seek their fair compensation.
+We also represent families who have lost loved ones in fatal truck accidents to file wrongful death claims against liable parties.
+If you believe you may have a situation, contact our team immediately to request a free consultation with one of our Raleigh truck accident lawyers.

 Common Types of Truck Accidents

-A truck accident refers to any collision or incident involving a truck, which can result in property damage, injuries, or fatalities.
+A truck accident is any collision or incident involving a truck that can result in property damage, injuries, or fatalities.
 Trucks are large vehicles typically used for transporting goods, and they come in various sizes and configurations, including semi-trucks, tractor-trailers, delivery trucks, dump trucks, and more.
 Due to their size and weight, truck accidents can be particularly severe, often causing significant damage and injuries.

 - Rollovers: When a truck tips over onto its side or roof.
 Rollovers can happen due to factors such as speeding, sharp turns, overloading, or adverse weather conditions.